-"Other noises, of a different kind, gave cause for desperation: a number of dogs collected around the corner house, and their incessant barking was the first missile that came to hand, and in this way many a Cornu Ammonis of the Heinberg, carefully collected by my son, flew out of the window at these unwelcome rest-breakers:-and generally in vain.
+"Other noises, of a different kind, gave cause for desperation: a number of dogs collected around the corner house, and their incessant barking was insupportable.
+To drive them away, I seized upon many a Cornu Ammonis of the Heinberg, carefully collected by my son, flew out of the window at these unwelcome rest-breakers:-and generally in vain.
 For when we thought we had scared them all away the barking continued just as before.
 At last we discovered that a great dog, belonging to the house in which we lodged, placed himself upright at a window over our heads, and thence held up a conversation with his friends.